sanoodles/wrtranslator/readme.txt

 English:

-Get the WordReference's translation for the selected text.
+Quickly access the WordReference's translation page for the selected text.

 Compatible with Firefox and Thunderbird.